 Change is here to stay.
-A growing number of new competitors are entering the market.
+A growing number of new service concepts are entering traditional markets.
 Customers are more demanding and their needs and habits change rapidly.
 Climate change and scarce natural resources are heavily impacting the daily life of individuals, businesses and societies.
-New technologies require different skills from employees.
+And new technologies require different skills from employees.

 So, organisations and individuals cannot sit still, wait and see what is next.
 They all need to adapt constantly to these dynamic micro and macro environments.

-Although human beings are used to change, we’re not experts in anticipating and coping with new situations.
+But, although human beings are used to change, we’re not experts in anticipating and coping with new situations.
 Employees are used to their way of working and to the processes inside their organisation.

 Hierarchical layers and barriers in the value chain hamper close contact and personal interaction with customers and do not support a proactive, innovative culture.
 But to stay relevant organisations, of all sizes and sectors, must play the game.

 So, how to adapt to change?
 How to step out of comfort zones?
 How to listen, empathise and understand new human behaviour?
 Filter signals to respond to customers’ and users’ unarticulated needs?
 How to facilitate processes and make your company ready to address the challenges posed by the speed of change?
 How to move innovation forward and make change happen?
 Find answers at the third edition of this conference, October 5 and 6 in Barcelona.

 The Service Design Days is a cross-boundary conference for entrepreneurs, managers and influencers who are involved in product and service innovation and the (digital) transformation of organisations.
 The event focuses on service design for decision makers and connects strategic designers with business strategists and vice versa.